 Buttons are a hard skill to master as it involves both hands working together but making slightly different movements.
 Your child will not have the skills needed to be able to do this until the age of 4.

 Start by teaching unbuttoning first as it is easier.
 Make sure to start with large buttons and work to smaller ones.
-Practicing as part of play can help too, see the Button Programme for ideas.
+Practising as part of play can help too, see the Button Programme and Activity Information Sheet for ideas.
 You can also practice by dressing teddies and dolls.
 It is easier to practice with the clothes lying flat on a table so your child can see what they are doing.
 Once they have mastered unbuttoning move on to buttoning.
 Finally get your child to put the clothes on and undo and do up the buttons this way.

 Tying your own shoelaces requires a level of dexterity (using both hands together) most children don't possess until they're between five and seven, so take it slow!